-Wake up snooze the alarm > check Twitter > check Instagram > Advertisement: ASOS sale (check until you remember your bank balance then go back to Instagram) > check Facebook > check The Guardian > Advertisement: Clear Blue 99% accurate (I shouldn't have Googled early signs of pregnancy last night, do the algorithms think I am pregnant?) > repeat in the exact same order the next morning.
+Wake up snooze the alarm > check Twitter > check Instagram > Advertisement: SALES (check until you remember your bank balance then go back to Instagram) > check Facebook > check News Source > Advertisement: Clear Blue 99% accurate (I shouldn't have Googled early signs of pregnancy last night, do the algorithms think I am pregnant?) > repeat in the exact same order the next morning.

-To wonder: characterised by aimless, slow, or pointless movement: such as
+To wander: characterised by aimless, slow, or pointless movement: such as

 a: that winds or meanders

 c: not keeping a rational or sensible course

 Wandering without a purpose, taking in your environments, without thought of your destination.
 Asking yourself how a place or building makes you feel, behave.
 There is a consumer refusal with psychogeography.
 The term was coined in 1950s Paris by Guy Debord, who sought to go against the Society of the Spectacle at the time.
 Or in other terms, to stop consuming, to remove himself from the commodified public space and take in his surroundings in a more earnest way, connecting himself, and his new founded Situationist movement, to cultural (rather than capitalist) production.